spirev/WQNP/readme.md

-Without Quest Nor Princess ( WQNP ) is a JS canvas game project to train myself to wrk with canvas.
+Without Quest Nor Princess ( WQNP ) is a JS canvas game project to teach myself to work with canvas.

-hope you enjoy !
+hope you will enjoy it ! <3